3dgeo-heidelberg/vapc/how_to.md

   <a href="#how-to-mesh">Meshing</a>
 </p>

 # Structure
+VASP can be used by calling the main.py and providing a config (.json) file.
-Vasp is divided into two parts.
+The fundamental structure of VASP is divided into two parts.
 The data handler and the vasp computation part.
 ## The data handler
 is an addition for easy reading and saving of data.
 It always reads a list of point clouds and saves them as a single dataframe.
 This enables the merging of multiple datasets.
 Whenever save is called from the data handler, the dataframe currently stored in it is saved.
 So here the workflow would be:
 * Initiate the data handler